troymessina/PhysicsArtOfModeling/chapters/01Introduction.md

 * A description of the motion of very fast objects that implied that mass is equivalent to energy, and that time and distance are relative concepts.

 In order to accommodate Einstein's descriptions, physicists had to dramatically re-formulate new theories.

-### Quantum mechanics and particle physics
-Quantum mechanics is a theory that was developed in the 1920s to incorporate Einstein's conclusion that light is made of particles (or rather, quantized lumps of energy called quanta) and describe nature at the smallest scales.
-This could only be done at the expense of determinism, the idea that we can predict how particular situations evolve in time.
-This led to a theory that could only provide the *probabilities* that certain outcomes will be realized.
-Quantum mechanics was further refined during the twentieth century into Quantum Field Theory, which led to the Standard Model of particle physics that describes our current understanding of matter through the theories of the electroweak and strong forces.

 ### The Special and General Theories of Relativity
 In 1905, Einstein published his "Special Theory of Relativity", which describes how light propagates at a constant speed without the need for an absolute frame of reference, thus solving the problem introduced by Maxwell.
 This required physicists to consider space and time on an equal footing ("space-time"), rather than two independent aspects of the natural world, and led to a flurry of odd, but verified, experimental predictions.
 One such prediction is that time flows slower for objects that are moving fast, which has been experimentally verified by flying precise atomic clocks on airplanes and satellites.
 In 1915, Einstein further refined his theory into General Relativity, which is our best current description of gravity and includes a description of Mercury's orbit which was not described by Newton's theory.